 Many of the stars we see get brighter and even fainter over various periods of time.
 Some stars dim, brighten, dim again, and so on…in less than a second!
 Other stars take years to vary their brightness—and not because the star is dying.
 These stars are called “variable stars.”

-Explore below to see a variable star that YOU can see that month!
+Explore below to see a variable star that YOU can see every month!
 Many of these stars can be seen from all around the globe, but most are best viewed from the Northern Hemisphere.

 All featured variable star content on this page is the result of a group effort between the AAVSO, Ball State University, and the International Planetarium Society, with the goal of bringing more astronomy into your home, and guiding you into making your first scientific observations!